dendronhq/handbook/handbook/templates.people.onboarding.md

 ## Continuous Improvement

-In the interests of paying it forward and contributing to our core value of [Iteration](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#iteration) - we encourage you to suggest changes and updates to this note and the handbook, both of which can be done via Pull Request (PR).
+In the interests of [[passing it forward|dendron://dendron.handbook/handbook.company.values#pass-it-forward]], we encourage you to suggest changes and updates to this note and the handbook, both of which can be done via Pull Request (PR).

 Along with this you will complete onboarding on Day Thirty by being asked to fill out the [Onboarding Satisfaction Survey](https://airtable.com/shrcILcL6cm6lpCZt), which is an opportunity to share feedback on your general Onboarding Experience.